 |Emphasis on keeping the vocal folds close together (tightly adducted, or closed.)||Emphasis on keeping the vocal folds close together (tightly adducted, or closed)|

 For all the vocal pedagogy nerds out there: you might notice that there actually are more similarities than differences, and that is true!
-SLS and Bel Canto would be a great combination to study.
+Speech Level Singing and Bel Canto would be a great combination to study.

-Another genre that is worth comparing to SLS would be pop or contemporary music.
+Another genre that is worth comparing to Speech Level Singing would be pop or contemporary music.
 Here is a chart showing those differences as well:

 |SLS:||Contemporary music genres:|